friendsofdesign/preweb/working-with-git-and-github.md

 The major advantage of Git being a Distributed Revision Control System is that these revisions don't just exist on the editors device, but on all editors devices in the for of a repository.
 In addition to this "backup" also comes the security of not being able to overwrite someone else's changes.
 Git will determine what changes to overwrite and what to keep from a previous version.
 IF it cannot automatically fix these conflicts, it will prompt you to do so.

+## Git is not GitHub

+It is very important to know that, as the title suggests, Git and GitHub are entirely too separate things.
+Git is a program that runs on a devices \(your laptop or on a server\) while GitHub is a SaaS \(Software as a Service\) that uses Git to create a social code sharing web application.
+While the confusion may not come in by simply looking at GitHub, it does when we start to use the GitHub Desktop Client.
+Even though this application is named GitHub, it is actually just an interface for Git.

+Git is a command line application.
+This means that without an interface like the GitHub Desktop application, you would need to be very comfortable using the command line.
+Going forward, each example will be presented in both the command line and using the GitHub Desktop application.

+It is also very important to note that services like GitHub, BitBucket, GitLab etc are **not** required to use Git, but are recommended.
+These services are essentially the Git Servers that enable the remote \(distributed\) features of Git.